 Does your home get too muggy or dry certain types of the year?

-Does anyone in your family suffer from asthma or airborne allergens?
+Does anyone in your family suffer from asthma or allergens?

-- When updating your HVAC system it is a great time to add in air purification accessories.
-There are devices that range from UV lighting, Plasma Generators, Electronic Air Cleaners, Ozone Generators, and Air filtration systems.
-Some of these devices such as the Trane Clean Effects Air Purifier are modified into the duct work and wired into the furnace.
+When updating your HVAC system it is a great time to add in air purification accessories.
+These accessories not only clean air, they also protect the equipment.
+They range from UV lighting, Plasma Generators, Electronic Air Cleaners, Ozone Generators, and Air filtration systems.

-- Many homeowners we come across do not like their current thermostat.
-We hear things like “We always have to adjust it” or ” It never shuts off”.
 Sometimes older programmable thermostats can be hard to work and program.
-New smart WiFi thermostats have the ability to learn your schedule and can be controlled from most smart devices.
-If your system has a failure while your away, the device can notify you remotely via the app allowing you to proactively handle the situation and call a service provider.
+As they age, they may start to get a mind of their own.
+New WiFi thermostats have the ability to learn your schedule and can be controlled from most smart devices.
+If your system has a failure while your away, the device can notify you remotely.

 Is the existing indoor or outdoor system noisy?

-- Knowing the repair history of the existing equipment may help us identify problems in your existing system.
-Having the same repairs made multiple times may be cause by a bigger issue.
-Having these issues addressed will increase the reliability of your new system.
+Knowing the repair history of the existing equipment may help us identify problems.
+Having the same repairs made multiple times may be symptoms of a bigger issue (improper installation).
+Resolving issues will increase the reliability of your new system.

-Installing a system for you that not only will heat and cool your home, but solve your problems and give you the comfort you expect from a quality heating and air conditioning system.
+Installing a system for you that will heat and cool your home and solve any problems to give you the comfort of a quality heating and air conditioning system.
 We care about your home, your needs, and your budget.
-Our no hassle sales process and transparent pricing make it easy to select the comfort system that is right for you.
+Our no hassle sales process and transparent pricing make it easy to select the system that is right for you.

-If you are interested in scheduling a free estimate, please give us a call or fill out the form below and a representative will contact you during normal business hours.
-Thanks!
+If you are interested in scheduling a free estimate, please give us a call!